Bbalduzz/Ghost-Watchers-Cheat/README.md

 # Ghost Watchers ESP
 Simple internal cheat for Ghost Watchers made in c#.
 I'll update this cheat regularly

-🎈 If u wanto to join the development, share ideas or u are just curios, join the discord: https://discord.gg/6AEdmkXUbS
+🎈 If u wanto to join the development, share ideas or u are just curious, join the discord: https://discord.gg/6AEdmkXUbS

 ### Features
 - Ghost ESP